0cjs/8bitdev/src/pmon/pmon.md

 you can see what input caused the error.)

 At any time you are in one of the following _input modes:_
-- Command mode, immediately after the `_` prompt.
+- Command: immediately after the `_` prompt.
 The next character typed indicates the command.
-- Parameter mode, immediately after typing a either command character or a parameter character and any value it may need.
-The next character typed is Return/Enter to execute the command, Space to print a blank space (for readability only) or another parameter character.
+- Parameter character: immediately after typing a either command character or a parameter character and any value it may need.
+The next character typed may be: Return/Enter to execute the command; Space to print a blank space (for readability only); or another parameter character.
-- Value mode, immediately after typing a parameter character for a parameter that takes a value.
+- Parameter value: immediately after typing a parameter character for a parameter that takes a value.

-Cancelling input is done as follows:
+Cancelling input:
 - In any mode you may type Ctrl-X to cancel the command.
 Any parameter values you have changed will remain changed.
 The cursor will be returned to the start of the line just after the prompt, but what you typed will